 “Hatred stirs up dissension, but love covers over all wrongs” (Pr.
 10:12).

 Rather than listening to people expose shameful truths about other people, earnestly seek to cover other people’s blemishes to the glory of God and out of love for neighbor.
 If somebody walks up to you and says, “I probably should not say this but. . . .” respond saying, “It’s okay.
 For both of our sakes don’t say it.”
-This is covering over the blemishes of the one that was about to gossiped about.
+This is covering the blemishes of the person that was about to gossiped about.

 This could also mean defending the one being talked about.
-If you know that what is being said about a particular individual is not true, then speak into the conversation saying, “I actually talked to him yesterday and that is not true.”
+If you know that what is being said about a particular person is not true, then speak into the conversation saying, “I actually talked to him yesterday and that is not true.”
 In doing this, you are preserving your neighbor’s image and reputation by covering up that falsehood with truth.

 Go to the One Being Gossiped About